 - access or use is by an external user and External Connector licences are acquired instead of CALs

-Downgrade rights are available with CALs, so a client licence for Windows Server 2003 can be used with Windows Server 2000.
-However, a client licence for Windows Server 2000 cannot be used with Windows Server 2003.
+Downgrade rights are available with CALs, so a client licence for Windows Server.
+However, a client licence for Windows Server 2000 cannot be used with Windows Server 2016.

 2. Device-based vs. User-based CALs

 Since the release of the Windows 2003 Servers, there are now two types of CALs available, a device-based or a user-based CAL.
 This means you can acquire a Windows CAL for every device (used by any user) accessing your servers, or you can acquire a Windows CAL for every named user accessing your servers (from any device).
 Please note that the CALs available under the Microsoft Campus agreement are device CALs.